 \section{Well ordering of the set of growth rates}

-Let $G$ be a finitely generated (f.g.) group with a finite generating set $S$.
+Let $G$ be a finitely generated (f.g.) group with a finite symmetric generating set $S$.
 Let $B_n(G,S)$ be the set of elements in $G$ whose word lengths are at most $n$ with respect to the generating set $S$.
 Let $\beta_n(G,S)=|B_n(G,S)|$.
 The {\it exponential growth rate} of $(G,S)$ is defined to be:

-A f.g.\ group $G$ has {\it exponential growth} if there exists a finite generating set $S$ such that $e(G,S) >1$. $G$ has {\it uniform exponential growth} if there exists $c>1$, such that for every finite generating set $S$, $e(G,S)>c>1$.
+A f.g.\ group $G$ has {\it exponential growth} if there exists a finite symmetric generating set $S$ such that $e(G,S) >1$. $G$ has {\it uniform exponential growth} if there exists $c>1$, such that for every finite symmetric generating set $S$, $e(G,S)>c>1$.

 Given a f.g.\ group $G$, We define: